 If you do not have ArcGIS Pro or an ArcGIS account, you can sign up for an ArcGIS free trial.

 Create a LAS point cloud dataset

-You'll assemble the four lidar data files into a single LAS dataset, which can be displayed within ArcGIS Pro as a group of 3D points called a point cloud.
+You will assemble the four lidar data files into a single LAS dataset, which can be displayed in ArcGIS Pro as a group of 3D points called a point cloud.
 A lidar scanner fires laser light at a target and determines the target's location in space based on how far the light travels before reflecting off the object.
 A point cloud shows the individual points where the laser struck an object, allowing you to visualize and analyze the location of surfaces in 3D.
 The individual lidar files can also be displayed in ArcGIS Pro, but you would have to repeat the same steps for each of the four files to display them all.
 Creating a LAS dataset that contains the data from all four files will save time.

 - In the Catalog pane, right-click Folders and choose Add Folder Connection.
 In the Add Folder Connection window, browse to the Roof_Form_Extraction folder you unzipped earlier and click OK.

 The Roof_Form_Extraction folder contains several lidar files.
 Connecting your folder now will make finding this data easier to find later.